Key takeaways

 This is called title washing - and in many cases it's entirely legal.

-How title washing works
+How does title washing work?

 The problem is that the US has 50 separate DMV systems, and they don't all communicate perfectly.
 A handful of states have historically had looser standards for what gets branded and what gets accepted when a vehicle transfers in from another state.
 This creates an arbitrage opportunity: take a branded title from State A, register it in State B, and receive a clean title in return.